nicnocquee/simple-i18n-next/readme.md

 ## Features

 - **Type-safe translation**.
 That means there will be build-time errors if you use a translation key that does not exist in a specific language.
 - **Build-time error when missing translations**.
 Translation keys must cover all languages.
 As a result, an error message will appear if a translation for a specific language is missing.
+E.g., if you have 2 languages, and in one of them you have a translation for the key `hello`, but in the other one you don't, an error message will appear.
 - **No JS code is sent to the client**.
 In React Server Components (RSC), the translations are generated inline during build time, so no JS code is sent to the client.
 - **Only necessary translations are sent**.
 When using the generated `useStrings` hook in client components to dynamically get localized strings, only the requested translation strings are downloaded.
+No useless data transfer!
 - **Markdown or MDX files are supported**.
 You can use Markdown or [MDX](https://mdxjs.com) files for each language.
 - **Pluralization support** with a simple syntax.
 - **Support for nested keys in the JSON files**.